 During the Early Years Foundation Stage, children will be learning basic number skills involving counting on and back, recognising and writing numbers.
 They will also identify and name basic shapes, recognise, describe and repeat patterns and use vocabulary associated with measures.
 These will be taught through carefully planned continuous provision activities, where children can work with increasing independence.
 Children explore numbers, shapes and patterns through stories, songs and carefully planned continuous provision activities.
 In Reception, we introduce our maths flashcards for daily practice at home to develop number formation, subitising of numbers to 10, addition and subtraction bonds for numbers to 10 as well as other key mathematical skills.

 Through Years 1 and 2 these skills will be developed further, as children become more confident with mental fluency of whole numbers, counting and place value.
 This will involve working with numerals, words and the four operations, including using practical resources.
 Children will begin to solve simple problems and explain their answers using mathematical vocabulary.
 They will also recognise, describe, draw, compare and sort different shapes and use a range of measure to compare and describe different quantities.

 Through Years 3 and 4, children will work with increasingly large whole numbers, as well as negative numbers and decimals.
 They will be taught efficient mental and written methods using the four operations.
 They will also develop mathematical reasoning so they can analyse statements and problems to conjecture and solve creatively.
-By the end of Year 4, children should also have memorised their multiplication tables up to 12 x 12, showing precision and fluency in their work.
+By the end of Year 4, children should have understand and recall their multiplication tables up to 12 x 12, showing precision and fluency in their work.
 At the end of Year 4, children will take part in the Multiplication Tables Check in which they must answer 25 multiplications, each with a 6-second time limit.